 Prevailing wage laws include reporting

-Davis Bacon, along with other prevailing wage laws, largely focused on how much workers are paid, but they include reporting regulations as well.
+Davis Bacon, along with other prevailing wage laws, largely focus on how much workers are paid, but they include reporting regulations as well.
 Certified payroll is the term often used to refer to the type of payroll and reporting requirements tied to prevailing wage work.
 The purpose of certified payroll, and reporting in general, is to make sure that contractors are complying with all applicable laws.
 Reporting includes detailed information on hourly and fringe rates and work classifications for every worker on the jobsite.
 Learn more about certified payroll and reporting.

 Prevailing wage rates have exceptions